-Option 2 is based on applying the formula: 50% of average landings from 1986-2008 + 50% of average landings from 2006-2008 to the revised (MRIP-FES) landings.
-Resulting sector ACLs if the total ACL is set equal to the ABC (Option 3 in previous action) are in Table 6.
+Option 2 applies the formula: 50% of average landings from 1986-2008 + 50% of average landings from 2006-2008 to the revised (MRIP-FES) landings under either a 75% or an 81.39% allocation to the South Atlantic (Table 5).
+Resulting sector ACLs are shown for fishing year 2022/2023 for two total ACL scenarios (equal to the annual ABC equal to the lowest recommended ABC and held constant).
+Data used to calculate sector allocations include revised recreational landings as estimated by MRIP-FES, and include landings from Monroe County, FL.